 BIANCA BAGATOURIAN

-Bianca also works in film and produced a feature film in 2015 and also presented 2 films at the Los Angeles Film Festival, “Autumn” and “Army of Crime”.
+Bianca also works in film and produced a feature film in 2015 and also presented 2 films at the Los Angeles Film Festival, “AUTUMN” and “ARY OF CRIME”.
 She also ran a film festival at the Boston Museum of Fine Arts for 3 consecutive years.
-She's now writing for television and is completing a genocide documentary being filmed in Africa.
+Bianca has written two television pilots and a feature which is in production.
+She is represented by Jeff Portnoy at Bellevue Production.

-Bianca also works in film and produced a feature film in 2015 and also presented 2 films at the Los Angeles Film Festival, “Autumn” and “Army of Crime”.
+Bianca also works in film and produced a feature film in 2015 and also presented 2 films at the Los Angeles Film Festival, “AUTUMN” and “ARY OF CRIME”.
 She also ran a film festival at the Boston Museum of Fine Arts for 3 consecutive years.
-She's now writing for television and is completing a genocide documentary being filmed in Africa.
+Bianca has written two television pilots and a feature which is in production.
+She is represented by Jeff Portnoy at Bellevue Production.

 STEVEN BAGATOURIAN